 - At the same time, a Spin-Off manga starring Vivio was released that kept the "Magical Girl" part of the title.
 Yup, Nanoha's daughter has now officially inherited her mother's role as Magical Girl, complete with Older Alter Ego.

 - Ironically, no one is ever referred to as a magical girl in the series itself.
-Understandable, as almost every mage is either from Mid-Childa, Ancient Belka or other worlds where magic is a fact of life and Everyone Is a Super (Well, the majority of the cast at least).
+Understandable, as almost every mage is either from Mid-Childa, Ancient Belka, or other worlds where magic is a fact of life and Everyone Is a Super (well, the majority of the cast, at least).

-- Akahori Gedou Hour Rabuge
+- Akahori Gedou Hour Lovege

 - Akazukin Chacha started out as a Cute Witch, but was turned into a Magical Girl Warrior for her anime adaptation.